-The APVMA recognises the value of information provided by industry and the community, and facilitates online and ‘free-call’ reporting of suspected non-compliance.
-Reports may include information about:
+The Australian Pesticides and Veterinary Medicines Authority (APVMA) recognises the value of information provided by industry and the community, and facilitates online and 'free-call' reporting of suspected non-compliance.
+Reports may include information about the:

-- the advertising and supply of unregistered agricultural and veterinary chemicals
+- advertising and supply of unregistered agricultural and veterinary chemicals

 - inappropriate manufacture of veterinary chemical products

-- the importation of unregistered agricultural and veterinary chemicals.
+- importation of unregistered agricultural and veterinary chemicals.

 Please report suspected non-compliance via: